Mobile integrated waste management

 To accomplish this, they required a completely integrated mobile waste management system that they could easily deploy.
-The system would need to include the equipment required to source separate waste for recycling, receive and process organics, and thermal convert all residual waste and meet the EU Industrial Emissions Directive.
+The system would need to include the equipment required to source separate waste for recycling, receive and process organics, and thermally convert all residual waste and meet the EU Industrial Emissions Directive.

 Missions could take them anywhere, so the system would need to work in temperatures between -46C to +49C with relative humidity that fluctuates between 3-100%.
 To be suitable for the military basecamp setting it would also need to adhere to strict Electromagnetic Compatibility Emission and Susceptibility requirements.

 LOCATION: Used on training exercises and in expeditionary military bases that can be any climactic region including extreme cold and extreme heat environments.

 THE ECO WASTE SOLUTION:

 We provided a complete Deployable Waste Handling System (DWHS) that included:

 - Eco Mobile model ECO M 2TNS with containerized Air Pollution Control (APC)

 - Emission monitoring via an on-board Continuous Emissions Monitoring System (CEMS)

 - Ash storage for 1 month, via specialized storage and operating containers